xolox/python-rotate-backups/README.rst

      use the ``-r``, ``--relaxed`` option in order to preserve more backups."
-   "``-i``, ``--ionice=CLASS``","Use the ""ionice"" program to set the I/O scheduling class and priority of the ""rm"" invocations used to remove backups. ``CLASS`` is expected to be one of the values ""idle"", ""best-effort"" or ""realtime"".
-Refer to the man page of the ""ionice"" program for details about these values."
+   "``-i``, ``--ionice=CLASS``","Use the ""ionice"" program to set the I/O scheduling class and priority of the ""rm"" invocations used to remove backups. ``CLASS`` is expected to be one of the values ""idle"" (3), ""best-effort"" (2) or ""realtime"" (1).
+Refer to the man page of the ""ionice"" program for details about these values.
+The numeric values are required by the 'busybox' implementation of 'ionice'."
    "``-c``, ``--config=FILENAME``","Load configuration from ``FILENAME``.
 If this option isn't given the following default locations are searched for configuration files: